 Section 1: Talk Time: 3 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Structure Evidence of structure, with a beginning or ending.
 Evidence of structure with clear beginning or ending.
-Talk structured with clear beginning and ending.
+Talk structured, with clear beginning and ending.
 Clearly structured with originality in beginning and/or ending.
 Clearly structured with originality in beginning, body and ending.
 Style Shows personal interest in topic.
 Heavily reliant on notes or memorised information.
 Shows personal interest in topic.
 Mostly reliant on notes or memorised information.
-Clearly phrased, with natural delivery in places.
-Mostly spontaneous.
+Mostly natural sounding, using brief notes if necessary.
+Spontaneous delivery, occasional reference to notes.
 Fluent speech, spontaneous delivery throughout.
 Voice and Speech Clear or audible voice.
 Clear and audible voice.
 Clear, audible, even delivery.
 Clear and audible with some variation of pitch, pace or tone.
 Voice and speech have vitality.
 Content is sensitively paced for listeners.
 Content General explanation.
 General explanation with some elements of clear detail.
 Mostly clear detail.
 Clearly detailed but with little or no reference to personal experience.
-Detailed explanation, with individuality and reference to personal experience.
+Detailed explanation with individuality and reference to personal experience.
 Visual Aids Shows visual aids.
 Shows chosen object and refers to it at least once.
 Shows chosen object and refers to it more than once.
 Talk is built around chosen object and it is presented confidently.
 Talk is built around chosen object and it is presented confidently and competently.
 Communication Looks up at beginning and end.
 Looks up at beginning and end and at frequent intervals during the presentation.
-Shares content with assessor and/or some but not all the group.
-Shares content with the assessor and the whole group.
+Engages with assessor and/or some, but not all, of the group.
+Engages with the assessor and the whole group.
 Shares content enthusiastically and competently with the assessor and whole group.

-Section 2: Speaking by Heart Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Introduction Gives title and poet.
-Gives title and poet with brief reasons.
-Gives title and poet with fuller reason.
-Gives title and poet with detailed reason.
-Gives title and poet with detailed reason and enthusiasm.
+Section 2: Speaking by Heart Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Introduction Gives title and author.
+Gives title and author with brief reasons.
+Gives title and author with fuller, thoughtful reasons for choice.
+Gives title and author with detailed reasons.
+Gives title and author with detailed reasons and enthusiasm, awakening interest.
 Memory Remembers lines with several prompts.
 Needs one prompt.
 Words generally secure, no prompts required, but some hesitation.
 Words mainly secure, no prompts required.
 There is little hesitation.
 Words totally secure, no prompts required.
 There is no hesitation.
 Voice/Delivery Audible voice.
 Audible voice.
 Clarity is developing.
 Clear, audible voice.
-Clear and audible with some variation of pitch, pace or tone.
+Clear and audible voice with some variation of pitch, pace or tone.
 Voice has vitality and candidate uses facial expression.
+Thoughtfully paced.
 Choice and Interpretation Choice allows candidate to concentrate on the rhythm or structure.
 Choice allows candidate to begin to convey the mood.
-Choice allows candidate to catch the mood of the piece mostly.
-Choice allows candidate to convey the mood or spirit with understanding.
-Choice allows candidate to share the mood or spirit of the poem with understanding and enthusiasm.
+Choice allows candidate to show enjoyment.
+Choice allows candidate to convey mood or spirit with understanding and enjoyment.
+Choice allows candidate to share the mood or spirit of the poem with thoughtful interpretation.